Which Is Better Nickel Or Brass?

 • Antique Brass – Antique brass is also trendy in that the brass is finished to look very old.
 Sometimes, this color will be created to look old so that the brass will even have a dark chocolate brown color.

-• Weathered Brass Or Verdigris Finish – Weathered or verdigris finish is when the brass is treated so that the piece will have a very green-looking color to it so that it looks old.
-I have seen this on some statues where the brass is purposely made to look old.
+• Weathered Brass Or Verdigris Finish – Weathered or verdigris finish is when the brass is treated so that the piece will have a very green-looking color and look old.
+I have seen this on statues where the brass is purposely made to look old.

 Using Brass And Nickel Finishes

-The main difference when using brass or nickel finishes for home decor or home furnishing is what color you prefer to have.
+The main difference when using brass or nickel finishes for home decor or home furnishing is the color you prefer.
 If you want a golden yellow color, you should consider a brass color.

 If you want a silver color, then Nickel is probably the right choice.
 Nickel and Brass are excellent metals for home decor and home furnishing.